laurentiuspurba/docs/gcp/2-gcp.md

 * Group your resources according to your organization structure
 * Levels of hierarchy provide trust boundaries and resource isolation
 ![Alt text](images/Screen%20Shot%202018-07-10%20at%2010.46.38%20PM.png?raw=true "GCP hierarchy")

+### Folders offer flexible management
+* Folders group project under an organization
+* Folders can contain projects, other folders, or both
+* Use folders to assign policies